openframeworks/ofBook/chapters/memory/chapter.md

 }
 ```

-Will actually compile but will probably result in a segmentation fault at some point or even just work but we'll get weird values when calling this function.
-The problem is that we are creating the variable `average` in the stack so when the function returns it'll be *deleted* from memory, the reference we return will be pointing to a memory area that is not reserved anymore for average and as soon as it gets overwritten we'll get invalid values or a pointer to a memory area that doesn't belong to our program anymore.
+The above example will actually compile but will probably result in a segmentation fault at some point or we'll get weird values when calling this function.
+The problem is that we are creating the variable `average` in the stack and so when the function returns, `average` will be *deleted* from memory, and the reference we return will be pointing to a memory area that is no longer reserved for `average`.
+As soon as `average` falls out of scope we'll get invalid values or a pointer to a memory area that doesn't belong to our program anymore.

 This is one of the most annoying problems in C++.
-It's called dangling pointers or in this case references, and it's caused when we have a pointer or a reference that points to a memory area that is somehow freed.
+It's called dangling pointers, or in this case dangling references, and it's caused when we have a pointer or a reference that points to a memory area that is already freed.

 More modern languages solve this with different strategies, for example Java won't let this happen because objects are only deleted once the last reference to them goes out of scope.
 It uses something called a garbage collector that, from time to time, goes through the memory looking for objects which have no more references pointing to them, and deletes them.
 This solves the problem but makes it hard to know when objects are going to get truly deleted.
 Latest versions of C++, and more modern languages, try to solve this using new kinds of pointers that define ownership of the object.
-We'll talk about it in the later section of this chapter, smart pointers.
+We'll talk about this soon in the Smart Pointers section of this chapter.

 ## Variables in the heap ##

-Now that we now the syntax and semantics of pointers, lets see how to use the heap.
-The heap is an area of memory common to all of our application.
+Now that we know the syntax and semantics of pointers, lets see how to use the heap.
+The heap is an area of memory common to our entire application.
 Any function can create variables in this space and share it with others, to use it we need to use the `new` keyword:

 ```cpp
 Particle * p1 = new Particle;
 ```

-If you know Processing or Java, that looks a little bit like it, right?
+If you know Processing or Java, that looks similar doesn't it?
 Indeed, this is exactly the same as a Java object: when we use `new` we are creating that variable in the heap instead of the stack. `new` returns a pointer to a memory address in the heap, and in C++, we explicitly need to specify that the variable `p1` is a pointer by using the `*` in the declaration.

-To access the variables or functions of a pointer to an object, as we've seen before, we use the `->` operator so we would do:
+To access the methods or properties of a pointer to an object, as we've seen before, we use the `->` operator.
+So we would do:

 ```cpp
 Particle * p1 = new Particle;